openfaas/docs/docs/architecture/production.md

 When deploying OpenFaaS it is recommended that you use [Kubernetes](https://kubernetes.io/).
 A managed Kubernetes service such as GKE, EKS is recommended if you are using public cloud.
 You can also deploy to your own infrastructure.

+These instructions apply for both Kubernetes and OpenShift 3.x.

 > Note: Docker Swarm and other providers are available, but are beyond the scope of this document.

 ### Chart options